Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### AM2R (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: AM2R files are already included and ready to go.
 Just start AM2R from Ports in the emulationstation menu. \
 Note: **For the PortMaster version, it's using an updated version that requires the android apk.
 You'll need to source your own am2r android apk and place it into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 If need be, just rename the am2r apk you source to am2r.apk.
 The name is case sensitive!** \
-Notes: Thanks to JohnnyonFlame for the [droidports](https://github.com/JohnnyonFlame/droidports) loader that makes this possible.
+Notes: Thanks to JohnnyonFlame for the [droidports](https://github.com/JohnnyonFlame/droidports) loader that makes this possible. \
+You can donate towards JohnnyonFlame's work [here](https://ko-fi.com/johnnyonflame)

 ### Blake Stone Aliens of Gold (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the shareware files.
 You can also add your own full version Blake Stone Aliens of Gold files to the ports/bstone-aog/gamedata/alien_of_gold folder.
 Just start Blake Stone - Aliens of Gold from Ports in the emulationstation menu. \